bhavya-dang/browser-mingle/README.md

 - Unzip into a directory
 - Go to `chrome://extensions/`
 - Enable developer mode on the top right
-- Drag and drop / open unpacked and upload the unzipped directory
+- Drag and drop or open unpacked and upload the unzipped directory

 ## Run Locally